IIT-EnergySystemModels/InfraFair/doc/8_Output_Results.rst

  Output Results
 ##########################################

 The output of InfraFair is a series of .csv files.
-The name of each file name indicates the type of results it contains.
+The name of each file indicates the type of results it contains.
 The general format of the names is **X Y contribution per Z**, X being the type of user or a group of users, Y being the type of contribution it makes, and Z being the asset or a group of assets.
 The figure below shows the different combinations of the three elements.